aiven/inkless/inkless/Deliverables.md

 Allowances:
 * May be missing feature parity with upstream

-Acceptance criteria: Include support for
+Acceptance criteria:
 * All acceptance criteria from the previous phase
-* Low-Latency/Traditional topics
+* Support for Low-Latency/Traditional topics
-* Compacted topics
+* Support for Compacted topics
-* Idempotent producers
+* Support for Idempotent producers
+* Support for Kafka Connect

 ## Phase 7: Apache Kafka Feature Parity

 Goal: Establish support for functionality already implemented upstream

-* Kafka Connect
+Acceptance criteria:
+* All acceptance criteria from the previous phase
-* Transactional producers
+* Support for Transactional producers
-* read_committed consumers
+* Support for read_committed consumers
-* Share groups
+* Support for Share groups